Single Transferable Vote (STV)

 Scottish Local Government Elections are conducted under the Single Transferable Vote (STV) electoral system.
 This means voters should rank the candidates in order of their preference.

-- number the candidates in the order of your choice
+Voters should vote by numbering the candidates in the order of your choice, that is:

 - put the number 1 in the box next to the name of the candidate who is your first choice

 - 2 in the box next to your second choice